cuspaceflight/m3-avionics/m3psu/README.md

 ### General Notes

-- General max working voltage is 16V, get components equal or higher.
+- General max working voltage is 16V, get components equal or higher
 - 0402s are not available for capacitors >1µF and >=16V
     - Large capacitors will have to use the smallest footprint possible (which varies accordingly)
 - All resistors are 0402s unless carrying large currents.
-Check power rating (in hidden field) if so.
+Check power rating (in hidden field) if so
-    - Be cautious about resistors with values <100Ω since they're likely carrying large enough currents to be concerned about power.
+    - Be cautious about resistors with values <100Ω since they're likely carrying large enough currents to be concerned about power
-- Use `PAGE` command to select channel 0/1/both for control over I2C.
+- Use `PAGE` command to select channel 0/1/both for control over I2C
-- Set `ON_OFF_CONFIG` to `On_off_config_use_pmbus`.
+- Set `ON_OFF_CONFIG` to `On_off_config_use_pmbus`
-- Send `OPERATION` command to turn channel on or off as needed.
+- Send `OPERATION` command to turn channel on or off as needed
-- RUNn pins should be high using pullups.
+- RUNn pins should be high using pullups

 ### DC/DC Converter